 Any type of car collision can result in devastating losses, particularly those that resulted in car accident injuries and thus an overwhelming amount of medical bills.
 At Phillips Law Group we are dedicated to helping accident injury victims fight for their right to fair and just compensation including medical expenses, lost wages, and more.

-At Phillips Law Group we and understand that you may not be able to get around after an accident, which is why we offer home and hospital visits in order to help you get started on your claim right away.
-We believe that your well-being comes first and will help guide you through the entire litigation process while you recover.
+At Phillips Law Group, our injury attorneys understand that you may not be able to get around after an accident, which is why we offer home and hospital visits in order to help you get started on your claim right away.
+Our accident lawyers also believe that your well-being comes first and will help guide you through the entire litigation process while you recover.

 We have several offices located throughout Arizona and proudly serve the following areas: